metashade/metashade-glTFSample/README.md

 --out-dir   Path to the output directory
 ```

-The script processes all glTF asset files it finds under the directory specified by `--gltf-dir` and writes the generated shader files in the directory specified by `--out-dir`.
+The script processes all glTF asset files it finds under the directory specified by `--gltf-dir` and writes the generated shader files to the directory specified by `--out-dir`.

 The Visual Studio Code launch configurations in [.vscode/launch.json](.vscode/launch.json) execute the above script with the command-line arguments set to the appropriate paths in the demo's directory structure.

 ## Rendering with the generated shaders

-In order to use the generated shaders with [glTFSample](https://github.com/ppenenko/glTFSample/tree/metashade_demo), their parent directory needs to be passed to the executable via a [command-line argument](https://github.com/ppenenko/glTFSample/tree/metashade_demo#command-line-interface):
+In order to use the generated shaders with [glTFSample](https://github.com/ppenenko/glTFSample/tree/metashade_demo), their parent directory needs to be passed to the executable via a [command-line argument](https://github.com/ppenenko/glTFSample/blob/metashade_demo/readme.md#command-line-interface):

 ```
 cd glTFSample\bin